T-araVLN: Translator for Agricultural Robotic Agents on Vision-and-Language Navigation: Experiments

 \subsubsection{Translation Principle}

-We ablate the five translation principles in the module of Instruction Translator, in which we follow GPT-4.1 as LLM, as shown in Table \ref{tab:ablation_experiment} and Figure \ref{fig:ablation_chart}.
-When every single principle is applied (\#11, \#12, \#13, \#14 or \#15), the performance improves by 2 $\sim$ 10 percentage points on SR and 0.01 $\sim$ 0.52 meters on NE, which indicates the effectiveness of every principle.
-When all principles are combined (\#16), the performance reaches the best, i.e., our proposed T-araVLN, which indicates that every principle contributes to a different emphasis of translation, meanwhile, all principles collaborate without significant interference.
+We ablate the five translation principles in the instruction translator module, in which we follow GPT-4.1 as the LLM, as shown in Table \ref{tab:ablation_experiment} and Figure \ref{fig:ablation_chart}.
+When every single principle is applied (\#12, \#13, \#14, \#15 or \#16), the performance improves by 2 $\sim$ 10 percentage points on SR and 0.01 $\sim$ 0.52 meters on NE, which indicates the effectiveness of every principle.
+When all five principles are combined (\#17), the performance reaches the best, i.e., our proposed T-araVLN, which indicates that every principle contributes to a different emphasis of translation, meanwhile, all five principles collaborate without significant interferences.